jasonfb/splut/README.md

-# A/B Test For Simple People
+# A/B Testing Made Easy

 A/B testing has a unique technical flaw and strength: by design, the experience needs to be tightly coupled with your application.